dolph/CognitiveIoT/README.md

 Wait for some time until you observe a z-score below -0.5 and you’ll see that an alert message is being generated.
 Of course you can also trigger something more important like initiate an emergency shutdown of the system or raise an alert, either by sending an email/SMS from the Edge directly using a NodeRED node (see twilio or email for this) or you can also send the alert upstream to the cloud using MQTT.
 The latter would be a perfect example on how Edge analytics can reduce the amount of data transferred to the cloud by adding intelligence to the Edge gateway device:
 ![](images/dashboardalert.png)

-## Setting up your Bluemix Application with the Watson IoT Components
+## Setting up your IBM Cloud Application with the Watson IoT Components

 There are a few more steps required to wire up your Node-RED application to Watson IoT Platform.
 This gives you a dashboard that shows the real-time values of your simulated sensor, as well as shows connectivity over time and values over time.